Tr4hern/App_BigData/ReadMe.txt

 	- Predictions // Look again at the models and look for their score / accuracy
 	- Shap // Visual explanations of the data set

+Due to a restriction imposed by LFS for the free version, we could not push the data with modifications from our notebook or the saving of the Random Forest.
+To be able to have them, you may need to run the notebooks in the indicated order.